 I am a 21-year veteran of the U.S. Submarine Service.
 During my Navy days, I served aboard USS Jacksonville, SSN-699, USS George Washington Carver, SSBN-656 (Gold), USS Pasadena, SSN-752, and USS Norfolk, SSN-714.
 I was aboard Jacksonville during her collision with a Turkish freighter in 1982, and in a cruel twist of fate got assigned to her again as my final boat - following the Norfolk - and was aboard for another collision in 1996.

 Writing these books came as something of an accident.
 I didn't "get the bug" to write.
 Instead, I just started writing down thoughts about my submarine career, which eventually became the backbone for Death From Below.
-Boneyard Almanac (all three volumes) came into being as a byproduct of my aviation photography.
+Boneyard Almanac (all four volumes) came into being as a byproduct of my aviation photography.
 After numerous visits to Davis-Monthan AFB, I suddenly had a few thousand photos along with a desire to share them.

-I hope you enjoy all four!
+I hope you enjoy all five!